ludo237/ludo237/README.md

 ### My work 👨‍💻

-Formerly the CTO of [6GO](https://6go.eu), which was one of my companies I'm currently seeking for new challenges and opportunities around the world.
-I'm also a retired investor now I'm a proudly Bitcoin only owner.
+I'm the CTO and Co Founder of Klaxy, Vektra and [6GO](https://6go.it).
+I also do consulting.

 ### Sponsoriships